mturkoz93/python-recipe-flask/README.md

 The git repo is connected to <b>Heroku</b> and when the master branch is triggered, automatic deploy starts.

+It uses mongodb on mongoatlas as a database service.

 ### Methods
 <b>base_url:</b> https://adesso-recipe-flask.herokuapp.com/